 So what does all of this mean?
 Let's change Harold's and Julie's situation again.
 Let's say that prior to them filing for divorce, they were separated for an entire year.
 Julie lived in Texas and Harold lived in Louisiana.
 Can Julie file for divorce in Texas?
 Yes.
 Julie can file for divorce in Texas because she and Harold were married in Texas and the suit was filed before the second anniversary of the date on which marital residence ended.

 A suit for divorce may be filed in Texas if either party has been a domiciliary of this state for the preceding six-month period and a resident of the county in which the suit is filed for the preceding 90-day period.
 Also, a Texas resident can file for divorce against an out of state resident in Texas.
+A Temporary Restraining Order can be obtained in both cases.

 Texas Family Code Section 6.301